hofkamp/special-robot/proposal.md

 Inventory Screen - list of all items in backroom, needs to be instantiated.

 Name each interface or class and briefly describe its function or purpose.

+- POS: the main class that deals with executingt he point of sale (POS) system
+- TestPOS: JUnit test case class for the POS class
+- AVLTree: we need a rebalancing tree to store the customer oders
+- AVLTreeADT: interface for AVL tree
+- TestAVLTree: JUnit test case class for the AVLTree class
+- Customer: class to be used to create cutomer objects
+- CustomerADT: interface for the Customer class
+- TestCustomer: JUnit test case class for the Customer class

 ## Edit and Submit this file and any figures referenced by this document.